Lego Super Heroes: Lego DC Comics Super Heroes: The Flash (2018)

-Lego DC Comics Super Heroes: The Flash is an American direct-to-video computer-animated film.
-It is a superhero action-adventure comedy, based on the DC Comics and Lego brands.
-It is produced by DC Entertainment, The Lego Group and Warner Bros.
-Animation and distributed by Warner Bros.
-Home Entertainment, and was released digitally on February 13, 2018, and was released on DVD and Blu-ray on March 13.
+Lego DC Comics Super Heroes: The Flash is an animated film.
+It was released digitally on February 13, 2018, and was released on DVD and Blu-ray on March 13.
 It is the seventh Lego DC Comics film.
 This is the first posthumous release for longtime DC producer Benjamin Melniker, who died a month before its release.
 The film received positive reviews from critics, who praised the action, humor, and animation.

+The voice cast consists of James Arnold Taylor as Flash, Dee Bradley Baker as Aquaman and Captain Boomerang, Troy Baker as Batman, Eric Bauza as Atom, B'Dg, and Jimmy Olsen, Grey DeLisle as Lois Lane and Wonder Woman, Tom Kenny as Penguin and Plastic Man, Phil LaMarr as Firestorm, Vanessa Marshall as Poison Ivy, Kate Micucci as Zatanna, Nolan North as Superman and Killer Croc, Khary Payton as Cyborg, Kevin Michael Richardson as Captain Cold and Doctor Fate, Dwight Schultz as Reverse-Flash, Jason Spisak as Joker, and Audrey Wasilewski as Mayor Wimbley.

-Lego DC Comics Super Heroes: Aquaman: Rage of Atlantis (2018)
+Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis (2018)

-Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis is an American direct-to-video computer-animated film.
-It is a superhero action-adventure comedy, based on the DC Comics and Lego brands.
-Produced by DC Entertainment, The Lego Group and Warner Bros.
-Animation and distributed by Warner Bros.
-Home Entertainment.
-It premiered at the San Diego Comic-Con International on July 22, 2018 and was released digitally, DVD and Blu-ray on July 31.
+Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis is an animated film.
+It premiered at San Diego Comic-Con on July 22, 2018 and was released digitally, DVD and Blu-ray on July 31.
 It is the eighth Lego DC Comics film.

+The voice cast consists of Dee Bradley Baker as Aquaman and Dex-Starr, Jonathan Adams as Atrocitus, Troy Baker as Batman, Eric Bauza as Jimmy Olsen, Grey DeLisle as Wonder Woman and Power Ring, Trevor Devall as Ocean Master, Susan Eisenberg as Mera, Scott Menville as Robin, Cristina Milizia as Green Lantern (Jessica Cruz), Nolan North as Superman, Khary Payton as Cyborg, Alyson Stoner as Batgirl, and Fred Tatasciore as Lobo.

 The film received mixed reviews, with praise for the animation but criticism for the consumerism.

 Lego DC Batman: Family Matters (2019)

-Lego DC Batman: Family Matters is an American direct-to-video computer-animated film.
-It is a superhero action-adventure comedy based on the DC Comics and Lego brands produced by DC Entertainment, The Lego Group and Warner Bros.
-Animation, and distributed by Warner Bros.
-Home Entertainment, it premiered at the San Diego Comic-Con on July 21, 2019 and was released on DVD, Blu-ray and Digital on August 20.
+Lego DC Batman: Family Matters is an animated film.
+It premiered at San Diego Comic-Con on July 21, 2019, and was released on DVD, Blu-ray, and Digital on August 20.
 It is the ninth Lego DC Comics film.
 The DVD release includes a free 84-piece Lego set.

+The voice cast consists of Troy Baker as Batman, Steve Blum as Scarecrow, Zach Callison as Billy Batson, Cam Clarke as Brother Eye and Batcomputer, Will Friedle as Nightwing, Ralph Garman as the Wizard, Tom Kenny as Commissioner Gordon and Penguin, Christian Lanz as Two-Face, Scott Menville as Robin, Nolan North as Alfred Pennyworth and Killer Croc, André Sogliuzzo as Riddler, Jason Spisak as Red Hood, Alyson Stoner as Batgirl, Tara Strong as Batwoman, and Fred Tatasciore as Solomon Grundy.

 The film received positive reviews, with praise for the humor and action, although the consumerism was criticized.

-Lego DC: Shazam!: Magic and Monsters (2020)
+Lego DC Shazam!
+Magic and Monsters (2020)

-Lego DC Shazam!: Magic and Monsters is an American direct-to-video computer-animated superhero action-adventure comedy film based on the DC Comics and Lego brands produced by DC Entertainment, The Lego Group and Warner Bros.
-Animation and distributed by Warner Bros.
-Home Entertainment.
-It is the tenth Lego DC Comics film.
-The film was released on digital on April 28, and on Blu-ray/DVD on June 16, 2020.
-The film received positive reviews from critics, with praise for the humor and action.